HomeLatest NewsGovTechUttar Pradesh clears rules to implement GCC policy, names Invest UP nodal agency

 Preferred Source of Google

-The rules, approved at a cabinet meeting chaired by Chief Minister Yogi Adityanath, will take effect from the date of notification of the Policy 2024 and remain in force until amended or withdrawn, according to a state government release.
+The rules, approved at a cabinet meeting chaired by Chief Minister Yogi Adityanath, will take effect from the date of notification of the 2024 and remain in force until amended or withdrawn, according to a state government release.

 Industrial Development Minister Nand Gopal Gupta (Nandi) said the state’s investment climate had improved and that large industrial groups and multinational companies were approaching the government with proposals.